gbvacco/doorman-app-design/README.md

 We welcome all contributions, no matter how big or small.
 If you're new to development, we encourage you to start by exploring the project and making small changes.
 As you gain confidence, you can take on more challenging tasks and start contributing more substantially.

-Thank you for your interest in the DoormanPro Starter Project, and we look forward to working with you!
+Thank you for your interest in the Doorman App Starter Project, and we look forward to working with you!